Code-Institute-Submissions/wedding-photography/README.md

 * I also experienced an issue with the large photo on the contact.html page.
 On desktop the image was centered, however on mobile the image took up too much space.
 This was resolved by adding a media query for smaller devices and setting the height vh lower than on desktops.

 * I wanted to collapse the navbar on mobile by clicking outside of the nav menu, instead of clicking the hamburger menu.
 I found a solution on [Stack Overflow](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) which allowed me to collapse the navbar without clicking the hamburger icon everytime.

+* I experienced an issue with adding wireframe images to the README.md file.
+I was unable to get the links to open in a new tab when clicked.
+Upon research I learnt you have to CTRL + click (Windows or Linux) or CMD + click (Mac) I found the answer on [Stack Overflow](https://stackoverflow.com/questions/41915571/open-link-in-new-tab-with-github-markdown-using-target-blank)

 ### Code Validity